sariabuqoura/CISSP/README.md

    Congress passed another set of amendments covers new area
      * CCFA to cover computers used in internationla commerce .
      * extends similar protections as railroads , gas piplines , electric power grids , telecommunication
-     * treats any interntional or recless act that causes damage as felony
+     * treats any interntional or reckless act that causes damage as felony
    * Federal Sentencing Gudelines 1991
      * Provided punishment guidelines to help federal judges to interpret computer crime law.
      * formalize prudent person rule, senior executives to take personal responsbility.